Can Triage Nurses Help Prevent 911 Overload?

 Holman says he hit upon the idea soon after taking his job two years ago.
 He was looking at the city's emergency call data and noticed that more than a hundred calls every day were for basic medical issues.

-"I simply asked a question," he says: " 'Wouldn't this be simply better evaluated using a triage nurse?' "
+"I simply asked a question," he says. " 'Wouldn't this be simply better evaluated using a triage nurse?' "

-Other cities across the U.S., such as Louisville, Reno and the Dallas-Fort Worth area have tried similar initiatives, Holman says.
+Other cities across the U.S., such as Louisville, Reno and the Dallas-Fort Worth area, have tried similar initiatives, Holman says.
 But D.C.'s program is distinct in its broad reach, and in the way it's embedded within the 911 dispatch system.

 The hope is that the triage line will save the city and insurers money — ambulances and ERs are the most expensive way to deliver care.
 Wait times for ambulances should go down, as should ER overcrowding.